-Check the IIN and BIN number of any credit card or debit card and lookup the card’s registered details.
+Validate and verify the IIN and BIN number of any credit card or debit card by looking up the card’s registered details.
 These numbers identify the institution that issued the card to the card holder and the country from which it was issued.
 The company permitting the use of the IIN/BIN is referred to as the ‘IIN/BIN sponsor’ and the entity that uses the IIN/BIN to issue cards is frequently called the ‘affiliate member’.
 Many credit card issuers also print the first four digits of the IIN/BIN on their credit card, just beneath where the number is embossed, as an added security measure.